AlexanderBarr/marvelcomic/README.md

-# Marvel Comic App
+# Marvel Comic App for Mutinex

-Task: Create a Marvel comic repo using the Marvel API (https://developer.marvel.com/docs).
+Task: Create a Marvel comic app using the Marvel API (https://developer.marvel.com/docs).

-Test task for Mutinex

 I really appreciate the opportunity to complete this test task for you.
 Any feedback you have would be greatly appreciated.
 I spent approximately 8 hours on this task.
 I experimented with new libraries (shadcn) and learned about modal rendering, as well as furthering my knowledge.